 The assessment of a client’s fitness is what separates professional coaches from amateurs.
 A coach needs the concrete data collected from an assessment to construct a fitness program bespoke to their client.
-Without a specialized fitness program a client cannot reach their full athletic potential.
-Assessment and programming are interconnected then but what defines a quality assessment?
+Without a personalized fitness program, a client cannot reach their full athletic potential.
+Assessment and programming are obviously interconnected, but what defines a quality assessment?

 The fitness industry has many different physical screening tests but very few that offer a comprehensive assessment.
 Most popular amongst them is The Functional Movement Screen (FMS).
 Assessing seven basic movement patterns, the screen only shows which movements a client is incapable of performing.
 Given its limitations, OPEX Fitness has devised a definitive assessment model that builds on the FMS to also take into account someone’s body composition and how efficiently the client performs an assigned work capacity test.

 (Coaching Education: Learn the 3-part OPEX Assessment for free here.)

 OPEX Coach, Michael Bann offers a few words of insight into why our assessment model is critical to delivering an individualized program that best serves the client.

 “The OPEX Assessment puts the focus 100% on the individual.
 This is important.
 Basketball, baseball and functional fitness all have different adaptations, so how is it anyone can say you ‘must move this way,’ in order to be considered fit.
 Only through a comprehensive assessment and an understanding of the client’s goals can you craft a program that minimizes risks to the client and develops them physically for whatever function they have in mind.”Michael Bann

 Now that you have an understanding of what areas we assess and the importance of the assessment it is time to talk about implementation.
 Even with the right knowledge, a poorly delivered assessment can yield unusable results.
 Here are three implementation tips to keep in mind during your next assessment to ensure you get the most accurate representation of your client.